 - Supportive Cohort: Each cohort of students stays together throughout the program, providing a continuous support-group environment.

 - State-of-the-Art Laboratory & Resources: Our Nursing Resource Clinical Laboratory provides students with a simulated health care setting where they learn and practice fundamental nursing skills as well as the advanced nursing skills that they will encounter in clinical practice.
-A full-time Skills Laboratory Manager assists in the learning of nursing skills.
-Students also have access to on-campus computer labs as well as Eastern’s comprehensive library.

-- PAID EXTERNSHIPS OR SUMMER OFF: An optional externship during students’ second summer provides the opportunity to work in a healthcare setting, practice skills, and network.
-The majority of these externships are paid and often lead to professional employment.
+- Paid Externships or Summer Off: An optional externship during student's second summer provides the opportunity to work in a healthcare setting, practice skills, and network.
+The majority of these externships are paid and often lead to employment.
 Students can also choose to take their second summer off from the program to work.

 Fast Fact: Nurses in Demand